Find Some of the Best Snowmobile Trails in Wisconsin

 Door County’s snowmobile trails connect every corner of the county, including rural restaurants and downtown districts.
 With more than 250 miles of state and club trails, your snowmobile can take you through every kind of landscape, and, with most trails traveling through private land, snowmobiling allows you to access some parts of the peninsula that you can’t experience any other time of year.

-While spring, summer, and fall are often pegged as the best months for outdoor activities, Door County winters boast some of the best ways to experience the parks, prairies, and open countryside of the county.
-While 250 miles of trails will be sure to take you through every kind of natural landscape the region has to offer.
+While spring, summer, and fall are often pegged as the best months for outdoor activities, winters allow you to see it from a totally new perspective.
+Explore all 250 miles of snowmobile trails in Door County and see nearly every kind of natural landscape the region has to offer.

-- Ahnapee State Trail: This 50-mile stretch of state-owned trail beginning in Green Bay travels all the way past the southern county line.
+- Ahnapee State Trail: This 50-mile stretch of trail takes you from Green Bay to just past the southern county line.
 Experience evergreen glades, farmland, prairies, and wooded areas in their softer, whiter winter state.

-- Potawatomi State Park: The state allows snowmobiling up and down the Niagara Escarpment in Potawatomi State Park, just outside of Sturgeon Bay.
-Easily connected to the rest of Door County’s trail system, it’s a great place to enjoy the snow.
+- Potawatomi State Park: Take a snowmobile up and down the Niagara Escarpment in Potawatomi State Park, just outside of Sturgeon Bay.

 Respect the Trail: Rules for Snowmobile Riders

 The seven dedicated snowmobile clubs in the area maintain the trails throughout the county, most of which travel through private land.
 These landowners donate the use of their land to snowmobilers, and it’s up to the riders to follow the rules and keep the extensive trail system open.

 Follow these four rules-of-thumb when snowmobiling in Door County: